secretkeylabs/dapp-cookie-cutter/README.md

 The dapp should now be reachable in your browser on http://localhost:3001

 # Using sats-connect
-Sats-connect allows you to interact with the Xverse wallet from your dapp.
+[Sats-connect](https://github.com/secretkeylabs/sats-connect) is an open source library which allows you to interact with the Xverse wallet from your dapp.
 The library exposes a `request` function which you can use to send requests to the Xverse wallet.
 The `request` function takes a `method` and `params` as arguments.
 The `method` is the name of the method you want to call in the Xverse wallet and the `params` is an object with the parameters typed specifically for the method.

 If using typescript, the methods are typed and will come up in the intellisense of your IDE.
 Once you have typed a specific method, the params will be typed according to that method and will also come up in the intellisense.